krwillxyz/kristopherwilliams.com/index.md

 <section class="story">
   <div class="story__intro">
-    <p>Everything converges here: the engineering mindset, the studio practice, and the future-facing way I build.
-Scroll through the story or jump straight to a chapter below.</p>
+    <p>The studio practice is one body of work, told through three ongoing chapters.
+Choose a chapter or read straight through.</p>
     <div class="story__nav">
       <a href="#past" class="chip">Past</a>
       <a href="#present" class="chip">Present</a>